COVID-19 creates backlog of court cases in Sedgwick County

 There is also a large backup for traffic court, as well.

-Judge Rodger Woods said nearly 5,000 cases were scheduled during the time the courthouse was closed because of Coronavirus.
+Judge Rodger Woods, 18th Judicial District Court, said nearly 5,000 cases were scheduled during the time the courthouse was closed because of the coronavirus.

 “It’s been down a little bit,” said Woods.
 “But those cases need to be resolved.”